govindKAG/vim-notes/vim notes.md

 - use ctrl + w = to make all the windows the same size.

 - in command mode type :py3 followed by a python snippet to execute it inline, good for small calculations and such

+- use :w !diff % - to see changes since last save.